canonical/lxd/doc/security.md

-Enabling PKI mode is done by adding a client.ca file in the client's configuration directory (`~/.config/lxc`) and a server.ca file in the server's configuration directory (`/var/lib/lxd`).
+Enabling PKI mode is done by adding a client.ca file in the client's configuration directory (`~/.config/lxc`) and a server.ca file in the server's configuration directory (`/var/lib/lxd` or `/var/snap/lxd/common/lxd` for snap users).
 Then a client certificate must be issued by the CA for the client and a server certificate for the server.
 Those must then replace the existing pre-generated files.

 After this is done, restarting the server will have it run in PKI mode.